"The waistline of your pants looks like it's about three inches below your chin, Mom. Not cool."

 Should parents who are trying to resist the lure of consumerism change our couture to placate our teens?
 Or maybe I should ask the question a different way: Should middle-aged people modify our outward adornment to reflect a teachable heart and an openness to learning from the younger generation?
 After all, you can always give your old clothes away when you buy new ones.

-Sigh.
+Oh, well.
 I may just start wearing sarees -- they're so timeless and counter-cultural, I'll probably come across as the ultimate in cool.